irixjp/helm-ansible-docs/README.md

 ## Overview

 This is a helm interface for ansible-doc command.
-It helps you to develop a playbook.
+It helps you to develop playbooks.

 It works like the below: